What are the Characteristics of Young Adult Literature?

 Young Adult fiction is usually written by adult writers, although the 1967 classic The Outsiders, for example, was published when the author S. E. Hinton was only 18.
 However, YA authors usually engage with the readers by reflecting worries and experiences typical of teenagers.
 There are more women than men writing Young Adult literature, and this matches research showing that girls tend to read for enjoyment more than boys.

-Over time, adaptations and the establishment of Young Adult literature awards has created a Young Adult fiction canon - that is, a list of classics that are studied in academia and part of the school curriculum.
+Over time, adaptations and the establishment of Young Adult literature awards have created a Young Adult fiction canon - that is, a list of classics that are studied in academia and part of the school curriculum.
 Some of the most famous books in the YA canon, like J. D. Salinger's The Catcher in the Rye, were not actually meant or originally marketed as Young Adult, which proves that categories and labels like "Young Adult fiction" are not stable.
+The fluidity of these categories highlights the evolving nature of literature and its ability to transcend initial market intentions.

 What is Young Adult literature about?

-While YA fiction is directly related to teenager's interests, this does not mean that they have to reflect them literally.
-Family troubles, relationships or peer pressure are not necessarily represented in high school settings, for instance.
+While YA fiction is directly related to teenagers' interests, this does not mean that they have to reflect them literally.
+Family troubles, relationships, or peer pressure are not necessarily represented in high school settings, for instance.
+These themes can be explored in various settings, such as historical contexts or speculative worlds.

 There have always been coming-of-age narratives, in which a young adult is initiated into adulthood through a ritual-like experience, entering a new context (like a new school) or by facing a challenge and navigating it alone for the first time - think Jane Eyre becoming a governess and facing the reality of the world in Charlotte Brontë's novel.

 In past decades, most people thought of realistic fiction set in contemporary times when they encountered the label "for young adults".
 However, since the boom of J. K. Rowling's Harry Potter and the success of the franchises around Stephenie Meyer's Twilight or Suzanne Collins' The Hunger Games, it is clear that most recent Young Adult novels are crossovers between different genres.
-Popular choices include fantasy and adventure, science fiction, dystopia or paranormal romance.
+Popular choices include fantasy and adventure, science fiction, dystopia, or paranormal romance.
+This genre-blending allows for creative storytelling that challenges conventional boundaries.

 If we can't find a single representative genre for Young Adult literature, then, we can say that YA fiction is about young adults themselves - the readers and the characters.
-In fact, most Young Adult novels are written in the first or close third person narrator.
+In fact, most Young Adult novels are written in the first or close third person narrator, which allows for an intimate connection with the protagonist's thoughts and feelings, enhancing the reader's engagement with the narrative.

 What is the Young Adult market like?

-Young Adult literature is published in traditional paperbacks, hardbacks and audiobooks, using editorial tools such as readability calculators and critics' blurbs on the covers - in fact, the blurbs are often by other authors of the same genre.
+Young Adult literature is published in traditional paperbacks, hardbacks, and audiobooks, using editorial tools such as readability calculators and critics' blurbs on the covers - in fact, the blurbs are often by other authors of the same genre.
 However, the market has thrived with the development of ebooks, which make reading YA more accessible.
+The convenience of digital formats aligns well with the tech-savvy nature of contemporary young readers.

-The world of Young Adult fiction has grown in recent years; new prestigious awards have been created and thematic conventions with panels by authors, critics and fans are booming.
+The world of Young Adult fiction has grown in recent years; new prestigious awards have been created and thematic conventions with panels by authors, critics, and fans are booming.
 The success of movie and television adaptations have made publishing YA literature a very lucrative option for editors, and the fame of some authors has grown.
+These adaptations often introduce the books to a wider audience, sparking renewed interest in the original works.

-With the development of social networking platforms, communication between Young Adult readers, publishers and authors is flowing in all directions.
-Young readers and fans are now more influential than ever before, starting their own blogs, creating fan works and engaging directly with authors through different platforms.
+With the development of social networking platforms, communication between Young Adult readers, publishers, and authors is flowing in all directions.
+Young readers and fans are now more influential than ever before, starting their own blogs, creating fan works, and engaging directly with authors through different platforms.
 Some Young Adult fiction writers like John Green have huge social media presences, and it is very usual for authors to have a public blog in which they talk about their own writing process.
+This direct interaction fosters a sense of community and belonging among fans and creators alike.

 All these factors have contributed to the popularity of Young Adult literature, in which readers play a bigger role than in other popular media forms.
-If you want to know more about what are the characteristics of Young Adult literature, you'll just have to start reading!
+The active involvement of the audience, from participating in online discussions to attending book-related events, creates a vibrant literary ecosystem that continues to thrive.

 If you want to read similar articles to What are the Characteristics of Young Adult Literature?, we recommend you visit our University degrees category.